Materialized Tables¶

 -

 Use ALTER MATERIALIZED TABLE, to suspend and resume refresh pipeline of materialized tables and manually trigger data refreshes, and modify the query definition of materialized tables.
+Users can control how much historical data is processed during these updates by configuring the START_MODE parameter.

 -